What Happens to Your Body When You Stop Training?

 How long before detraining effects become significant?

 For cardio: 2–4 weeks of complete inactivity produces measurable fitness decline.
 For strength: 4–6 weeks before significant losses in untrained individuals; previously trained individuals retain strength longer due to myonuclear retention.
-For well-trained athletes, some adaptations persist for months — the more training history, the slower the rate of loss.
+For well-trained athletes, some adaptations persist longer, but performance still declines without maintenance work.

 03